websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/the-benefits-of-modularity.md

 * **Distinct functionality**: Each module provides a distinct function (purpose); modules can be combined to provide an entirely new collective function.

-    The Apollo spacecraft's modules were grouped together for a distinct collective function: take astronauts from the Earth's atmospheric rim, to the moon's surface, and back to Earth.
-The previous list identifies each module's distinct function.
+  The Apollo spacecraft's modules were grouped together for a distinct collective function: take astronauts from the Earth's atmospheric rim to the moon's surface and back to Earth.

 * **Dependencies**: Modules can require capabilities other modules satisfy.

   The Apollo modules had these dependencies:

     * Lunar Module depended on the Service Module to get near the moon.